spudjo/personal-web/README.md

 Flask, Flask_cors, SQLAlchemy, Marshmallow, Psycopg2, Angular

 ### Requirements
-Currently there is no live version of this website up.
-To check it out, ensure that all dependancies are installed, then install Docker and run the following to create the Postgre database:
+To run it yourself, ensure that all dependancies are installed, then install Docker and run the following to create the Postgre database:

  docker run --name personal_web \
     -p 5432:5432 \